 It depends on the patient.
 If you have severe acute pain and swelling, cortisone is a reasonable choice.

-However, in longstanding low-level pain, other injectables with longer-lasting effects, such as hyaluronic acid, PRP or Arthrosamid.
+However, in longstanding low-level pain, other injectables with longer-lasting effects, such as hyaluronic acid, PRP or Arthrosamid, are available.

 According to studies published on each injectable for knee arthritis, the effectiveness of knee shots for arthritis in percentage terms is as follows: